The United Kingdom is the fashion capital of the globe and home to some of the world’s best shopping malls.

 6. Bullring Estate, Birmingham:

-The Bullring Westfield shopping center is located in the heart of Birmingham, England.
+The Bullring Westfield shopping centre is located in the heart of Birmingham, England.
 It is close to several significant attractions, including the National Sea Life Centre and the Thinktank Birmingham Science Museum.

 It has two main sections, the East Mall and the West Mall, and both of them are covered by a 7000m2 glass ceiling called the SkyPlane, which seems to need to be supported by something.